Every Cell has a Story to Tell.

 Disease models often display variable phenotypes across cell lines or mutations.
 Reproducible network activity across wells and timepoints helps distinguish true pathological features from noise or sampling artifacts, providing reliable insight into disease-related dysfunction.

-Detect subtle signs of dysfunction early
+Detect subtle signs of dysfunction at earlier stages

 Disease phenotypes may appear as subtle changes in spiking, network behavior, or excitability.
 Sensitive detection of low-amplitude and sparse signals enables identification of early-stage dysfunction, even before noticeable degeneration or structural changes emerge.